 Though they’re cheap, coach trips take a long time, especially if going abroad.
 So remember to bring plenty of things to keep yourself entertained on the journey!

-To do this you need to hold a full driving license and as a student, specific rules apply to you.
-To find out more visit www.gov.uk.
-And remember Brits drive on the left-hand side and you might want to practice things like roundabouts on quiet roads if you aren’t used to them!
+To do this, you need to hold a full driving license and as a student, specific rules apply to you.
+For more information, check out the UK Government website.
+You might also want to practice things like roundabouts on quiet roads if you aren’t used to them!

 Cycling is a fun, cheap and healthy way to travel.
 Most cities in the UK now have bikes that you can pick up for short journeys by downloading the app and crediting your account with money.

-Check out www.cyclehireinfo.com if you want a bike for a longer period but don’t want to buy one.
+Check out City Cycle Hire if you want a bike for a longer period but don’t want to buy one.